blastromer/catalog-service/README.md

+## Developed by Romer Necesario

+## Catalog Services Overview
+This repository contains the Catalog Services for managing product data, inventory, and synchronization with an Ecommerce site.
+It is designed to handle catalog operations, including importing, updating, and exporting product information.

+**Features:**

+1. Product Catalog Management: Add, update, and delete product entries.
+2. Inventory Synchronization: Sync product data with third-party platforms.
+3. Automated Reports: Generate sales and inventory reports.
+4. API Integration: Interface with external services via REST API.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.